berndblasius/Bracket.jl/readme.md

   - Tail recursion
   `eval` and `rec` support tail recursion.
 That is, if the last operation during an evaluation is another evaluation, no new environment is created.

 - `lambda`, closures and lexical scoping
-  A closure is a pair of any literal (usualy a quotation) and an environment.
+  A closure is a pair that combines a quotation and an environment.
 Closures are created with the lambda operator.
   - `<lambda x' [+ x 1]|`  evaluates to `|[+ x 1 def x']>`
   Thereby the following has happened:
     - a lexical closure, that contains the quotation and the current enviroment, is created and pushed on the ket.
 By printing the closure on the ket only the associated quotation is shown, so from inspection of the ket one cannot distinguish a closure from a pure quotation.
     - to handle the argumets of the lambda, the expression `def x'` is pushed on the quotation.
 Thus, when the closure is evaluated, at first the top value on the ket is bound to the symbol x.
 In this sense, formally, we can regard this as a lambda expression, a function that takes the argument x.
-    - the evaluation of a closure takes place in the environment stored in the closure
+  The evaluation of a closure takes place in the environment
+    stored in the closure
   - `\`, a short notation for lambda
    `<\x' [+ x 1]|`  evaluates to `|[+ x 1 def x']>`
   - usually the arguments are passed as a list